ubyssey/volunteer/installation/docker.md

     _If you run into **operation errors**, drop the schemas in the MyQSL database (following similar instructions to Step 7, but instead of creating the database, drop the database) and repopulate it using the current Step 8._

 You have now finished setting up Docker and should now be able to develop inside the Docker container.
 However, we are not quite done with setup.
-Head over to [Development](/installation/development.md) for the next steps.
+Head over to [Wagtail setup and development](/installation/wagtail-setup.md) for the next steps.

 &nbsp;